clerical-ui/clerical/README.md

         path: '/home',          // <== This is the path to match
         title: 'Home',          // <== This is the title of the page
         body: {                 // <== This is the element hierarchy to render
+            element: 'div',
+            id: 'home-route',
+            c: [{               // <== Recursively set subcomponents.
+Configuration is attached to the Element in the DOM.
                 element: 'h1',
                 id: 'hello-world',
                 innerText: 'Hello World!',
                 events: {           // <== This is where events get attached to the element
                     click: {
                         name: 'hello-world-click'
                     }
                 }
+            }]
         }
     }]
 }